-- 4 Make sure that the correct monitor profile for your monitor is displayed under Monitor Profile.
-If the correct monitor profile is not selected, select the correct monitor profile in Command WorkStation Preferences. - 5 To measure a new white point using a spectrophotometer, click the spectrophotometer icon. - 6 Place the spectrophotometer in its calibration cradle and click Calibrate.
+- 4 Make sure that the correct monitor profile for your monitor is displayed under Monitor Profile. - To display the colors correctly on your monitor, you must set up the monitor according to the manufacturer's recommendations and specify the correct monitor profile for your monitor. - 5 To measure a new white point using a spectrophotometer, click the spectrophotometer icon. - 6 Place the spectrophotometer in its calibration cradle and click Calibrate.
 Calibration improves the accuracy of measurements. - 7 Place the spectrophotometer over the target color, making sure to center the sample aperture over the color. - 8 Press the button on the spectrophotometer to take the measurement.
-The measured CMYK values are imported into the CMYK fields, and the corresponding Lab values are displayed. - 9 Alternatively, or additionally, you can edit the Hue, Brightness, and Saturation values manually. - Hue 0.0 to 359.9 - Brightness 0.0 to 100.0 (inclusive) - Saturation 0.0 to 100.0 (inclusive)
+The measured CMYK values are imported into the CMYK fields, and the corresponding Lab values are displayed. - 9 Alternatively, or additionally, you can edit the hue, brightness, and saturation values manually. - Hue 0.0 to 359.9 - Brightness 0.0 to 100.0 (inclusive) - Saturation 0.0 to 100.0 (inclusive)